VooraUdayBhaskar/path-protection-demo/README.md

 **Behavior:**
 - Exchanges the configured M2M client credentials for an Auth0 **access token** to verify secrets are valid and the tenant is reachable.
+> For now I am deploying it to the dev environemtn using the dev credetntials stored in my environement variables of my repository.
 ---

 ## 6) Terraform – What Actually Gets Applied